Dark Chocolate Skillet Soufflé with Tonka Bean Cream

 - 2 tonka beans, grated

-- Bring the milk to almost a boil in a medium sized pot over medium high heat.
+- Bring the milk to almost a boil in a medium-sized pot over medium-high heat.
 Place the chocolate in a large bowl.
 When the milk comes to almost a boil pour it over the chocolate.
-Let the chocolate sit for a few minutes to melt then whisk to combine.
+Let the chocolate sit for a few minutes to melt then whisk well.1 cup milk, 8 ounces dark chocolate

-- Put the egg whites in a large metal bowl and beat using an electric beater for 2-3 minutes, or until they are very frothy.
-Slowly add the sugar and continue beating until the egg whites hold firm glossy peaks, about 7 minutes.
+- Put the egg whites in a large metal bowl and beat them using an electric beater for 2-3 minutes, or until they are very frothy.
+Slowly add the sugar and continue beating until the egg whites hold firm glossy peaks, about 7 minutes.6 large egg whites, 1 cup granulated sugar

-- Whisk the egg yolks to combine and then add them to the chocolate.
+- Whisk the egg yolks in a small bowl and then add them to the chocolate.
 (The chocolate should be cool enough by now not to curdle the eggs but if it feels very hot then temper the egg yolks by adding a little of the chocolate to the bowl before you add them to the chocolate.)
-Whisk the corn starch, vanilla and sea salt into the chocolate.
+Whisk the cornstarch, vanilla, and sea salt into the chocolate.3 large egg yolks, ¼ cup cornstarch, 1 ½ tablespoons vanilla, ¼ teaspoon sea salt

-- Place the heavy cream, powdered sugar and tonka bean in a medium sized bowl and whisk by hand for about 1-2 minutes, or until it just starts to thicken but is still pourable.
-Serve the cream on the side and let your guests pour it over their slices.
-If everyone is digging into the soufflé together pour the cream over once a few bites have been taken.
+- While the souffle is baking, place the heavy cream, powdered sugar, and tonka bean in a medium-sized bowl and whisk by hand for about 1-2 minutes, or until it just starts to thicken but is still pourable.
+Serve the cream on the side.1 cup heavy cream, ¼ cup powdered sugar, 2 tonka beans